Peel neighborhoods: Conclusions

-Additionally, developing results that connect peel neighborhoods to constructions commonly associated with topological persistence would be interesting and probably useful.
+As a final remark, developing results that connect peel neighborhoods to constructions commonly associated with topological persistence would be interesting and probably useful.
 In a more computational direction, kernel solvers might inform the large-scale computation of peels and provide avenues for further scaling \cite{strumpack2020}.
 We are pursuing this thread in separate work.